 Speaking of Bible students, one of our graduates, Pastor “K,” is doing a tremendous job.
 His church is averaging between 70-80 in attendance every Sunday with a couple of Sundays reaching more than one hundred.
 That is huge in this “Creative Access Nation.”
 I am guessing, it is the second biggest independent Baptist church in the entire country.
 A few weeks ago, they baptized five more of their recent converts.
 In addition to pastoring the church, Pastor “K” is also running our Bible school in the village too.

 PLEASE CONTINUE TO PRAY FOR PASTOR “K” AND OUR BIBLE STUDENTS!

 One of the things that I am most excited about since our “forced” relocation is the chance to work more closely with my dear friend Pastor “Z.” I have known him now for about six or seven years.
 On three separate occasions, I had the opportunity to have him attend one of our three to four-day Pastor’s and Church Leaders Seminars.
 I have always been impressed by his love for the Lord, his love for people, and his desire to be used by God.
 He has been saved about 15 years.
 Another dear national pastor friend of mine led him to Christ in a refugee camp.
 He has been pastoring now for almost 12 years.
 Yes, you heard that right, twelve years.
 He has started and is presently overseeing eight different churches with a membership of just over five hundred people.
 Now, that I am closer to him, I am meeting with him along with four others in a Discipleship Group and we can do more to help him and his ministry!

-PLEASE CONTINUE TO PRAY FOR OUR PASTOR FRIEND, HIS WIFE, AND HIS CHILDREN DURING THIS TIME!
+PLEASE PRAY FOR PASTOR “Z” AND HIS MINISTRY!